timo-cmd/Bisquit/README.md

 The code in this repo is still under construction and all pre-alpha so I'd suggest you shouldn't touch it yet.

+### Ports and implementations

+A way to get involved is by sharing your own implementation of Bisquit.
+Ports to other languages are particularly useful since not every reader likes Julia.
+Feel free to add your Julia port or implementation to the wiki